strenev/erc721-staking/README.md

 The repository contains contracts for farming with any ERC721 compatible NFTs.
 Any specified ERC-721 can be used to farm any ERC-20 compatible tokens, by depositing/locking them into the ERC721Staking contract that uses ERC-721 instead of the normal ERC-20 token.
-The basis of the staking contract is the stripped down version of Synthetix's [StakingRewards](https://solidity-by-example.org/defi/staking-rewards/) contract and modified version of EnterDAO's [LandWorks-YF-Contracts](https://github.com/EnterDAO/LandWorks-YF-Contracts)
+The basis of the staking contract is the stripped down version of Synthetix's [StakingRewards](https://solidity-by-example.org/defi/staking-rewards/) contract and modified version of EnterDAO's [LandWorks-YF-Contracts](https://github.com/EnterDAO/LandWorks-YF-Contracts).
+Credit to [EnterDAO](https://enterdao.xyz/) and [Synthetix](https://synthetix.io/).

 NFT owners can stake or withdraw his/hers NFTs at any time.